choonkeat/choonkeat.github.io/_posts/2022-03-01-regarding-the-user-wizard-scenario.md

 **Q: I want to save each step of partial attributes into the db**

-I'd consider saving the key value data from those steps _as-is_ instead of having a `parse` for each step: it's pointless, the entire thing is incomplete anyways.
-But don't forget we can still use the same `parse` to obtain the list of errors _relevant to the current step_ and spruce up the UI accordingly.

-Only at the final step, would `parse` be required to succeed fully.
+I would save the key value `Dict` data in each step _as-is_, without a custom `parse` defined for each step: it's pointless, the entire thing is incomplete anyways.
+Don't forget however, we can still use the same `parse` to obtain the complete list of errors, but only surface the errors relevant to the current Step's UI.
+At the final step, I would require `parse` to succeed fully.

 **Q: What if some form inputs need the values from other form inputs?**